H. Clinton: Separating families at border a ‘moral crisis’

 “Every human being with a sense of compassion and decency should be outraged,” Clinton said.

+The separations stem from a policy that turns all cases of people trying to enter the country illegally over for criminal prosecution.
+Children are not detained with their parents when those parents are facing a criminal charge, as per U.S. protocol.

-President Donald Trump has defended the harsh immigration policy, which has taken nearly 2,000 immigrant children away from their parents.
+President Donald Trump has defended the policy, which has taken nearly 2,000 immigrant children away from their parents.

-The separation policy has come under increasingly strong criticism, with accounts of children kept in cages and parents not knowing where their children are.
+“The United States will not be a migrant camp and it will not be a refugee holding facility,” he added.
+“Not on my watch,” Trump said Monday.

-Clinton, the 2016 Democratic presidential nominee, said she had warned during the campaign of this type of situation — that Trump’s hard-line immigration stance would result in family separations.
+Clinton, the 2016 Democratic presidential nominee, said she had warned during the campaign that Trump’s hard-line immigration stance would result in family separations.

 “Now as we watch with broken hearts, that’s exactly what’s happening,” she said.